nikitabobko/AeroSpace/dev-docs/architecture.md

 - `../Sources`.
   All major AeroSpace source code.
 Managed by SPM
 - `../Sources/AppBundle/`.
   AeroSpace.app server.
-Technically, it's a swift library that is exposed to `xcode-app-bundle-launcher`
+Technically, it's a SPM library that is exposed to `xcode-app-bundle-launcher`
 - `../Sources/Cli/`.
   CLI client.
 CLI client is built purely using SPM, no Xcode involved (phew!)
 - `../Sources/Common/`.